Jarodwr/wireworld/README.md

-# wireworld
+# wireworld shader
-making wireworld cellular automaton
+just a bit of fun